unimarkup/specification/Frontend/AtomicBlocks.md

 1) Numbered list with different style
   1)1) Sub list with parent number
 1) Second element of this list
-1. doesn't create a new list, but treats it as the paragraph of the element above
+1. doesn't create a new list, but treats it as multiline entry content of the element above

 (a) Numberbered list
   (a)(a) Sub numbered list with parent number